digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

     git add -A && git commit -am "Adding the Flux CD Kustomize component"
     ```
-6. The final step would be to push the changes:
+5. The final step is to push the changes:

     ```bash
     git push origin $TF_VAR_github_repository_branch